 The lab of tomorrow (lot) approach is a novel and effective way to engage the private sector in delivering lasting solutions to the Sustainable Development Goals (SDGs).
 In lab of tomorrow processes, profitable and sustainable products and services are created which at the same time contribute to solving concrete challenges in developing and emerging countries.
 They are jointly developed and brought to market by local and European companies supported by development cooperation, the public sector, civil society and academia.

 With the help of our colleagues and partners in emerging markets, we constantly work to identify business opportunities with development impact.
 After defining the unmet user needs, the preliminary challenge is published on the website.

 To reduce the complexity of the development challenge, we break it down into actionable sub-challenges.
 For example, the challenge “How might we improve chronic disease prevention and control?” may entail the sub-challenge of “raising health awareness”.

 According to their capabilities and interests, our participants can then choose which sub-challenge they want to address.
 Starting with the Innovation Sprint, participants will work in teams to create a business solution for their chosen sub-challenge.

-No, there is neither a regional nor a thematic focus for lab of tomorrow challenges.
+There is neither a regional nor a thematic focus for lot challenges.
 However, they need to address an emerging market.